Data migration: The standard phases

 As of 2011, "nearly 40 percent of data migration projects were over time, over budget, or failed entirely."
-As such, to achieve an effective data migration, proper planning is critical.
-While the specifics of a data migration plan may vary—sometimes significantly—from project to project, the computing company IBM suggests there are three main phases to most any data migration project: planning, migration, and post-migration.
+Thus, proper planning is critical for an effective data migration.
+While the specifics of a data migration plan may vary—sometimes significantly—from project to project, IBM suggests there are three main phases to most any data migration project: planning, migration, and post-migration.
 Each of those phases has its own steps.
 During planning, dependencies and requirements are analyzed, migration scenarios get developed and tested, and a project plan that incorporates the prior information is created.
-During the migration phase, the plan is enacted, and during post-migration, the completeness and thoroughness of the migration is validated, documented, closed out, including any necessary decommissioning of legacy systems.
+During the migration phase, the plan is enacted, and during post-migration, the completeness and thoroughness of the migration is validated, documented, and closed out, including any necessary decommissioning of legacy systems.
 For applications of moderate to high complexity, these data migration phases may be repeated several times before the new system is considered to be fully validated and deployed.

-Planning: The data, applications, etc. that will be migrated are selected based on business, project, and technical requirements and dependencies.
+Planning: The data and applications to be migrated are selected based on business, project, and technical requirements and dependencies.
 Hardware and bandwidth requirements are analyzed.
 Feasible migration and back-out scenarios are developed, as well as the associated tests, automation scripts, mappings, and procedures.
 Data cleansing and transformation requirements are also gauged for data formats to improve data quality and to eliminate redundant or obsolete information.
 Migration architecture is decided on and developed, any necessary software licenses are obtained, and change management processes are started.

-Migration: Hardware and software requirements are validated, and migration procedures are customized as necessary.
+Migration: Hardware and software requirements are validated, and migration procedures are customized as needed.
 Some sort of pre-validation testing may also occur to ensure requirements and customized settings function as expected.
 If all is deemed well, migration begins, including the primary acts of data extraction, where data is read from the old system, and data loading, where data is written to the new system.
 Additional verification steps ensure the developed migration plan was enacted in full.

 Post-migration: After data migration, results are subjected to data verification to determine whether data was accurately translated, is complete, and supports processes in the new system.
 During verification, there may be a need for a parallel run of both systems to identify areas of disparity and forestall erroneous data loss.
 Additional documentation and reporting of the migration project is conducted, and once the migration is validated complete, legacy systems may also be decommissioned.
 Migration close-out meetings will officially end the migration process.